dxw/mail-notify/README.md

 end
 ```

+## Previews

+If you're using ActionMailer with Rails, [previews](https://guides.rubyonrails.org/action_mailer_basics.html#previewing-emails) are supported too, and work in the same way as standard previews.
+Currently they're shown without any branding, but this may change in future.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.